Dengtiel/rise-up-africa/README.md

 - **Search & Discovery**: Advanced search for verified youth and opportunities
 - **Modern UI**: Beautiful, responsive interface built with Next.js and shadcn/ui

+## 🔔 What's New (Recent changes)

+- Document upload now replaces an existing document of the same type for a youth (no duplicate documents).
+- The document upload API response returns `{ document, action }` where `action` is `"created"` or `"replaced"` so the frontend can show accurate feedback.
+- The API accepts uploads that report `size: 0` (some clients/storage providers report 0); frontend may omit `size` when unknown.
+Server still validates and will enforce non-empty uploads server-side where required.
+- Donors can now provide an `applicationLink` when creating an opportunity.
+If present, the opportunity detail shows an "Apply Externally" button that opens the link.
+- Apply UX: the Apply button is visible to Youth users but disabled until their verification status is `VERIFIED`.
+The backend also enforces verification when creating applications (defense-in-depth).
+- Admins can schedule field visits and the system will attempt to auto-assign nearby Field Agents (by camp → community → country) or use a preferred agent if provided.
+Field Agents have dedicated pages for `Visits` and `Assignments` and the UI polls these lists periodically.
+- New admin user listing page to help with assigning agents (`/dashboard/users`).

 ## 🏗️ Architecture

 This is a **monorepo** built with: